IvanLedakovich/5-spring/README.md

 There are 2 ways to run the application: inside the IDE and as a .war or .jar standalone.

 ### Inside IDE (IntelliJ IDEA):
-1. Provide the application with your own application.properties file in accordance to the example provided or with the environment variables through Run/Debug configuration to run in CLI mode.
+1. Adjust the application.properties file to your requirements if needed or provide the application
+2. with the environment variables through Run/Debug configuration to run in CLI mode.
 2. Run through the IDE functionality or with the
 ```